 Suburban Rail Extensions

-In order to better serve passengers in new suburban growth areas, electrified suburban rail services should be extended to suburbs at the edge of the Urban Growth Boundary.
+In order to better serve passengers in new suburban growth areas, electrified suburban rail services should be extended to serve suburbs at the edge of the Urban Growth Boundary.

-Other worthwhile tram route extensions that can be expected to enhance the “network effect” include:
+Some tram route extensions that can be expected to enhance the “network effect” include:

 - Route 48 North Balwyn to Doncaster Shoppingtown